justinwoo395/GroupMe-Extension/README.md

 **Manual Installation**

-Clone or Download This Repository and follow the guide here to install: [Load the extension](https://developer.chrome.com/extensions/getstarted#unpacked)
+Clone or download this repository and follow the guide here to install: [Load the extension](https://developer.chrome.com/extensions/getstarted#unpacked)

 ## Authors